danisztls/journal/README.md

 **Hierarchical**: Tags are popular nowadays and really useful but file systems are hierarchical and I am sticking with it.
 Although you can still tag your notes and use content search to find tagged notes, you can even put everything inside a single directory.

-**Interoperability**: Agnosticism, botttom-up approach, form follows functions, minimalism and modularity are principles that guide its development.
+**Interoperability**: Agnosticism, bottom-up approach, form follows functions, minimalism and modularity are principles that guide its development.